What is Split Leather?

-When researching the different types of leather, you may come across a particular variety known as split leather.
-Based on the name alone, it’s difficult — if not impossible — to determine what exactly this means.
-To make things even more confusing, very few products are made using split leather.
-If you’re still scratching your head trying to understand what split leather is, keep reading for a breakdown of the term.
+When researching the different types of leather, you may come across a particular variety known as Split Leather.
+Based on the name alone; it’s difficult to determine what exactly this means because very few products are made using leather splits.
+If you’re still scratching your head trying to understand what is split leather, keep reading for a breakdown of the term.

-As the quality of a split leather is lower than the top grain leather, there are rules about the use of the terms.
+As the quality of a split grain leather is lower than the top grain leather, there are rules about the use of the terms.
 But the rules are different in almost every country.
 Some countries don`t allow to label split leather as “leather”.
-Some allow it to be called leather, but only when further details make it clear that it’s a split leather.
+Some allow it to be called leather, but only when further details make it clear that it’s a leather split.